andrew/ultimate-awesome/README.md

 - [awesome-flights](https://github.com/kevit/awesome-flights) - Curated list of flight searches :: It's no shame to fly!.
 - [awesome-nodegui](https://github.com/nodegui/awesome-nodegui) - Useful resources for creating apps with NodeGui .
 - [Qc_book_list](https://github.com/poig/Qc_book_list) - Quantum computing book list - A book list for those who want to self-study quantum computing.
-- [awesome-uefi-security](https://github.com/river-li/awesome-uefi-security) - 👓A collection of papers/tools/exploits for UEFI security.
 - [awesome-android-awesomeness](https://github.com/yongjhih/awesome-android-awesomeness) - A curated list of android awesomeness.
 - [awesome-engineering-path](https://github.com/92bondstreet/awesome-engineering-path) - A curated list of engineering ladder, path and compensation frameworks.
+- [awesome-frontend-interview-resources-](https://github.com/rajat-mehra05/awesome-frontend-interview-resources-) - Here is a list of some frontend interview questions which I have collected based on what people shared from their interview experience.
 - [LearningResources](https://github.com/shravan20/LearningResources) - A centralised hub for learner around the globe from A-Z. You can find collections of manuals, blogs, hacks, one liners, courses, other free learning-resources and more  .
 - [awesome-decentralized-database](https://github.com/tablelandnetwork/awesome-decentralized-database) - A curated list of awesome decentralized databases and related resources.
 - [awesome-adhd](https://github.com/XargsUK/awesome-adhd) - A curated list of ADHD apps, books, ideas and resources across the web!.